Previous

 About the work

 The gorilla Bokito was born in the Berlin zoo on March 14, 1996.
-Mother M’ Penzi cared for Bokito insufficiently, and he was therefore raised by humans.
+Mother M’ Penzi did not care for Bokito sufficiently, and he was therefore raised by humans.

-On May 18, 2007, he escaped from his enclosure in the Blijdorp zoo by jumping over a 4.5-meter-wide ditch and subsequently injured a woman who visited the gorilla four times a week and always tried to make contact with the ape.
+On May 18, 2007, he escaped from his enclosure at the Blijdorp zoo by jumping over a 4.5-meter-wide ditch and subsequently injured a woman who visited the gorilla 4 times a week and always tried to make contact with the ape.

 Gorillas are seriously threatened in their survival by poachers (bushmeat), the Ebola virus, and the loss of their habitat.
-In 2022, it was estimated that only about 330,000 gorillas live in the wild.
+In 2022, it is estimated that only about 330,000 gorillas live in the wild.

 Specifications